Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Jacksonville Jaguars

-RB Leonard Fournette left the game in the first half because of a right ankle injury, but coach Doug Marrone said he's optimistic about Fournette's prognosis.
+Running back Leonard Fournette left the game in the first half because of a right-ankle injury, but coach Doug Marrone said he's optimistic about Fournette's prognosis.
 Fournette has dealt with this before and said he knows how to manage it.
 Still, it's hard to see him being full strength for Sunday's game against New England, so T.J.
 Yeldon and Corey Grant could have to carry the Jaguars' ground game.
-The Jaguars also have Brandon Wilds on the practice squad to promote if Fournette is unable to go against the Patriots.-- Mike DiRocco
+The Jaguars also have Brandon Wilds on the practice squad to promote if Fournette is unable to go against the Patriots. -- Mike DiRocco

 Tennessee Titans

 Marcus Mariota was taken out of the game after being hit by Dolphins defensive end William Hayes.
 The hit caused Mariota to lose feeling in his hand but he said he was fine after the game.
 He had accuracy issues on a few throws before he was injured, missing Corey Davis and Delanie Walker for would-be touchdowns on the same drive in the first quarter.
-His two interceptions came after he was hit by Hayes, overthrowing wide receiver Tajae Sharpe and missing running back Dion Lewis on a screen.-- Turron Davenport
+His two interceptions came after he was hit by Hayes, overthrowing wide receiver Tajae Sharpe and missing running back Dion Lewis on a screen. -- Turron Davenport

 AFC WEST